 Intensive training is provided in a variety of interdisciplinary settings at the University of New Mexico Health Sciences Center with diverse clinical, socioeconomic, and ethnic populations.
 Elective placements provide experience with community consultation and additional populations.
-The therapy and assessment experiences offered include: (1) cognitive, emotional, developmental, social, and neuropsychological assessments; (2) individual psychotherapy; (3) crisis intervention; (4) inpatient treatment; (5) brief therapy; (6) primary care integration-based experiences; and (7) substance use disorder services.
+The therapy and assessment experiences offered include:

+- Cognitive, developmental, psychological and neuropsychological assessments

+- Individual psychotherapy

+- Crisis intervention

+- Inpatient treatment

+- Brief therapy

+- Primary care integration-based experiences

 Through seminars and supervision, all Interns learn to utilize multiple theoretical frameworks to develop formulations, assessments, and interventions that are effective, as well as culturally and contextually appropriate to specific clinical cases.
-Frameworks include cognitive-behavioral, behavioral, solution-focused, developmental psychodynamic, family systems, and ecocontextual.
-Seminars include, for example, multiple modalities of evidence-based psychotherapeutic intervention, psychological assessment, ethics and professional issues, didactic instruction on pharmacotherapy for children and adolescents, and assessment and treatment of trauma disorders.
+Frameworks include cognitive-behavioral, behavioral, solution-focused, developmental psychodynamic, family systems, and eco-contextual.
+Seminars include, for example, multiple modalities of evidence-based psychotherapeutic intervention, psychological assessment, ethics and professional issues, and assessment and treatment of trauma disorders.